Retropikzel/foreign-c/README.md

 (**c-bytevector-free** cbv ...)

 Frees given c-bytevectors from memory.

-Behaviour using the bytevector after it's freed is unspecified.
+- It is an error to free null c-bytevector
+- It is an error to use c-bytevector after free
+    - This can not be checked in the case where C code frees the pointer

 (**c-bytevector-null**)